Publications (or try Google Scholar, MS Academic Search, or DBLP)

-I am the Director and a founding member of the Computational Photography group at Facebook.
 I also have an Affiliate Professor appointment at the University of Washington.

 In February 2015, I was elected to the National Academy of Engineering.